 That said, they both believe that the method of doing so will depend on the depth and nature of the specific relationship at hand.

 “For newer, more budding friendships, it’s okay to take a more subtle approach,” Dr. Franco advises.
-It may not include a full confrontation, but perhaps a gradual retreat.
+Ending a friendship may not include a full confrontation, but perhaps a gradual retreat.

 You may want to plant a seed—for instance, gently yet succinctly voicing what’s bothering you—and see how things unfold from there.

-Also, for newer friendships and/or in less egregious instances, Dr. Hafeez also notes that it may be beneficial to “quietly drift away to reduce unnecessary pain and hurt.”
+Also, for newer friendships or ones in less egregious instances, Dr. Hafeez notes that it may be beneficial to “quietly drift away to reduce unnecessary pain and hurt.”
 If you sense that you may feel differently in a few months’ time and want to reconnect, this might be your best option.

-So if you feel that you need closure to cope, Dr. Hafeez suggests ending a friendship in person by inviting a friend to a neutral space to break it to them.
+If you feel that you need closure to cope, Dr. Hafeez suggests meeting in person by inviting a friend to a neutral space to speak to them.

-But if—based on past/recent experiences with them—you suspect the scenario would provoke additional conflict, she suggests sending a thoughtful email instead.
-(On the other hand, she says that texts “can open up a can of worms.”)
+But if—based on past/recent experiences with them—you suspect the scenario would provoke additional conflict, she suggests ending the friendship over text (thoughtfully, of course)..
+But, it’s worth noting Dr. Hafeez says that texts “can open up a can of worms.”
+Prepare yourself for a variety of responses (including the worst-case scenario and be ready to block them if necessary.

 No matter the means in which you express your POV, Dr. Franco stresses the importance of speaking from your direct experience only.